Kurush7/qrook_db/qrookDB/README.md

-This package represents a new ORM to work with SQL-syntax databases (for now, only PostgreSQL and SQLite are natively supported, but you may inherit your own connectors from IConnector abstract class).
+This package represents a new ORM to work with SQL-syntax databases (for now, only PostgreSQL is supported).

 # Initializing
 To start working, all you need to do is import a package's facade object and initialise it: